Neuroticism Vs. Neurosis: Is There A Difference?

 Are you your own worst critic?

-Online therapy for personality and mood concerns
+Online therapy for personality traits and negative emotions

 If negative moods or overwhelming thoughts are impacting your daily life, you may want to reach out to a talk therapist.
 A specific type of talk therapy called cognitive behavioral therapy (CBT) focuses on evaluating and reframing negative thought patterns and developing healthy coping skills.
 Though CBT was designed to address psychiatric disorders rather than personality traits, it can be adapted to address neuroticism